dunand/bingowallet/README.md

 bingowallet
 ===========

-This simple utility help you generate a super secure Bitcoin Private key using bingo balls numbered 1 to 64.
-Before beginning you must discard bingo balls higher than 64.
-You only keep balls from 1 to 64.
-Remember to always put back the last picked ball in the hat between each pick.
+This simple utility to help you generate a super secure Bitcoin Private key using anything you have to pick random numbers.
+A dice, a coin, a bag of marbles.
+I writed this script because I wanted to generate a bitcoin Private key using bingo balls numbered from 1 to 75.

 Example of use:
 <pre>
 $ python bingowallet.py

+This program will help you generate a Bitcoin private key using a simple random number generator like a dice, a coin or a bag of bingo balls!

+The first step is to pick a base.
+If you use a 6 sided dice, choose 6.
+If you use a 12 sided dice, choose 12.
+If you want to use a coin, choose 2.
+If you want to pick bingo balls in a bag you choose 75...
+Your base: 75

+Now you need to choose if you start to count at 0 or 1.
+For example, if you use a dice numbered from 1 to 6, choose 1.
+You want to start to count at 0 or 1: 1

-OK, now it's time for you to start picking bingo balls randomly You need to pick 43 balls to generate 256 bits of randomness Enter each ball number one by one.
-Valid number is 1 to 64 Remember to always put back the last picked ball in the hat between each pick
+OK, now it's time for you to start picking numbers randomly You need to pick 42 numbers to generate 256 bits of randomness Enter each number one by one.
+Valid number is 1 to 75

 #1: 19
 #2: 13